iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/how-to-maintain.rst

    the fix to the branch.
 Solve any merge conflicts, etc..
 6. Add the PR to the milestone for version ``0.2.1`` so that all changes for a new release can be collected.
-7. The release process for a patch version works as above in :ref:`releases`, steps 2.-4..
+7. The release process for a patch version works as above in :ref:`release_major_minor`, steps 2.-4..
 Notable differences:

    - Replace ``main`` by ``maintenance_branch`` (e.g., 0.2) everywhere.
    - 2.c becomes: